CMS Energy (NYSE:CMS) Updates FY 2021 Earnings Guidance

-CMS Energy (NYSE:CMS) last announced its quarterly earnings results on Thursday, April 29th.
-The utilities provider reported $1.21 EPS for the quarter, topping the consensus estimate of $1.17 by $0.04.
-The business had revenue of $2.08 billion for the quarter, compared to analysts’ expectations of $2.01 billion.
-CMS Energy had a net margin of 11.44% and a return on equity of 14.92%.
-The business’s quarterly revenue was up 11.7% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.85 EPS.
-On average, equities research analysts expect that CMS Energy will post 2.67 earnings per share for the current year.
+CMS Energy (NYSE:CMS) last issued its quarterly earnings results on Thursday, April 29th.
+The utilities provider reported $1.21 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.17 by $0.04.
+The company had revenue of $2.08 billion during the quarter, compared to the consensus estimate of $2.01 billion.
+CMS Energy had a return on equity of 14.92% and a net margin of 11.44%.
+CMS Energy’s revenue was up 11.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.85 EPS.
+On average, sell-side analysts predict that CMS Energy will post 2.67 earnings per share for the current year.

-In other news, SVP Jean-Francois Brossoit sold 3,010 shares of the company’s stock in a transaction that occurred on Wednesday, March 10th.
-The stock was sold at an average price of $57.21, for a total transaction of $172,202.10.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-0.50% of the stock is owned by insiders.
+In related news, SVP Jean-Francois Brossoit sold 3,010 shares of the stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $57.21, for a total transaction of $172,202.10.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+0.50% of the stock is owned by corporate insiders.

 CMS Energy Corporation operates as an energy company primarily in Michigan.
 The company operates through four segments: Electric Utility, Gas Utility, Enterprises, and EnerBank.
 The Electric Utility segment is involved in the generation, purchase, transmission, distribution, and sale of electricity.
 This segment generates electricity through coal, wind, gas, renewable energy, oil, and nuclear sources.